l-manoj/core-webapis/docs/Docker Deep Dive.md

 - inspect logs with *docker logs _container_*

 ### Swarm
 Swarm is a secure cluster of docker nodes
-Swarm has two parts - Secure Cluster and Orchestration Secure Cluster
+Swarm has two parts - Secure Cluster and Orchestration
+###### Secure Cluster
 - has nodes as managers and workers
 - managers and workers authenticate mutually via MTLS protocol
 - all network chat is encrypted
 - has distributed encrypted cluster store(etcd) available to all managers (but not to workers)
 - has cryptographic manager join-token and worker join-token
-- can handle native swarn work or kubernetes work
+- can handle native swarm work or kubernetes work

 ###### To acheive quorum, always prefer to have 3, 5 or 7 managers
 ###### Swarm Mode refers to a node in a cluster
 ###### Single-engine mode refers to a node not in a cluster
 ###### Within in a swarm, all the distribution consensus is handled by raft
 Autolock mode:
 Impact
 - prevents mangegers from auto rejoin onto cluster
 - prevents automatically restoring old copy of swarm

-- Orchestration can be done via swarn or kubernetes
+###### Orchestration can be done via swarn or kubernetes
-###### enerate a ssh key-pair : ssh-keygen -t rsa -b 2048
+###### Generate a ssh key-pair : ssh-keygen -t rsa -b 2048

 First manager in a cluster is elected as a leader.
 - It is the root ca
 - builds a cluster store
 - issues a client certificate
 - built in certificate rotation policy
 Common commands
 docker system info
 docker swarm init
-docker swarm init --external-ca  .. docker swarm join
+docker swarm init --external-ca  ..
+docker swarm join
 docker node ls
-docker swarm join-token manager docker swarm join-token worker docker swarm join-token --rotate worker docker swarm init --autolock docker swarm update --autolock=true
+docker swarm join-token manager
+docker swarm join-token worker
+docker swarm join-token --rotate worker
+docker swarm init --autolock
+docker swarm update --autolock=true
 service docker restart
 docker swarm unlock
 docker swarm update --cert-expiry 48h

 ### Docker Networking
 ###### Refer "Docker Networking" course on Pluralsight